Wildlife Conservation Technology banner image Wildlife Conservation Technology banner image Wildlife Conservation Technology banner image

 NOTES:

 • Program Requirement - Rabies and Tetanus vaccines are required as part of the program and will be scheduled with the Holland College Nurse Practitioner after the program start.
 If you remain on the Holland College Health Plan, up to 80% of the cost is covered.
 You will require your Provincial health card and vaccination record for these appointments.
-If a student does not remain on the Holland College health plan it’s the student's responsibility to determine what coverage they have for the immunizations
+If a student does not remain on the Holland College health plan it’s the student's responsibility to determine what coverage they have for the immunizations.

 • Don’t have the courses you need to get into this program?
-Upgrade, earn high school credits, or get your GED in Adult Ed.
+Upgrade, earn high school credits, or get your high school equivalency credential in Adult Ed.
 It’s free!

 • If your first language is not English please review our English Language Requirements page.

-2023/2024 Academic Year
+2024/2025 Academic Year

 Tuition and fees are listed in Canadian dollars.
 International tuition includes the International Student Fee.